 Here you find general descriptions of how to run jobs on LUMI, i.e. how to run your scientific software using the job scheduler on LUMI.
-If you are looking for ways to install your software on LUMI or advice for runing a specific application, consult the software section instead.
+In this section, you also find general information about the LUMI environment, as well as the LUMI web interface that you can use to run your applications on LUMI instead of traditionally using a terminal.
+If you are looking for ways to install your software on LUMI or advice for a specific application, consult the software section instead.

 When you log in to LUMI, you get access to one of the login nodes.
 These login nodes are shared by all users and are only intended for simple management tasks, e.g.

 - compiling software (but consider allocating a compute node for large build jobs)

 - moving data